Complete Inference of Causal Relations between Dynamical Systems: Mathematical foundation

-In this section we lay down the mathematical background of the relationship between causal connections and relationships between the dimension of the state space of systems.
-We begin with some general remarks on the possibilities and limitations of the analysis of the connection of dynamical systems via an observation, a time series.
-It is standard to assume that the system is in steady state and consequently the observed time series is stationary.
-We will investigate the stationary distribution via its information dimension.
-Let us recall first the definition of the information dimension introduced by Rényi \cite{renyi}.
+In this section, we establish the mathematical background concerning the relationship between causal connections and the dimensions of the state space of systems.
+We start with some general remarks on the possibilities and limitations of analyzing the connection of dynamical systems through an observation, a time series.
+It is standard to assume that the system is in a steady state, and consequently, the observed time series is stationary.
+We will examine the stationary distribution through its information dimension.
+First, let us recall the definition of the information dimension introduced by Rényi \cite{Renyi1959}.

-where $X\in \mathbb{R}^{m}$ is a continuous vector valued random variable, $[X]_N=\frac{\left\lfloor NX\right\rfloor }{N}$ is its $N$-quantization (a discrete variable) and $H(.)$ stands for the Shannon entropy.
-The finer the resolution $r=1/N$ the more accurate the approximation of the information content is, but the normalization in the limit eliminates the contribution of the discrete part of the distribution (if it exists).
-That means that the estimate the information dimension has a trade-off and also a limitation given the finiteness of the sample.
-It is suggested that if the variable lives in a $D$ dimensional space then a proper estimate needs at least $10^D-30^D$ sample points \cite{wolf1985}.
-Following Pincus' ideas \cite{pincus1991approximate,pincus1991regularity,pincus1995approximate} we introduce the approximate information dimension
+where $X\in \mathbb{R}^{m}$ is a continuous vector valued random variable, $[X]_N=\frac{\left\lfloor NX\right\rfloor }{N}$ is its $N$-quantization (a discrete variable) and $H(\cdot)$ stands for the Shannon entropy.
+The finer the resolution $r=1/N$, the more accurate the approximation of the information content is.
+However, the normalization in the limit eliminates the contribution of the discrete part of the distribution (if it exists).
+This means that estimating the information dimension involves a trade-off and has limitations due to the finiteness of the sample.
+It is suggested that if the variable exists in a $D$-dimensional space, a proper estimate requires at least $10^D$ to $30^D$ sample points \cite{wolf1985}.
+Following Pincus' ideas \cite{pincus1991approximate, pincus1991regularity, pincus1995approximate}, we introduce the approximate information dimension.

 or in short $d_{X,r}$, for arbitrary partition with box size $r$.

 \begin{assumption} The investigated time series are stationary. \end{assumption}